Zadarma Free PBX

 If you do not want to miss a call, you can setup conditional call forwarding to your mobile or landline phone.

-Under “My PBX” – “Extension numbers” on the left side of the menu of the chosen extension number, check the box next to “Call forwarding and Voicemail”.
-Choose «No response or unavailable» in order to turn conditional call forwarding on, or choose “Always” in order to turn unconditional call forwarding on.
+Under “My PBX” – “Extension numbers” (left side of the selected extension number menu), select “Call forwarding and Voicemail”.
+Choose «No response or unavailable» to turn conditional call forwarding on, or choose “Always” to turn unconditional call forwarding on.

-If you choose conditional call forwarding, a call will be routed to a chosen software or equipment, and if it is unavailable or unresponsive for 20 seconds, the call will be routed again.
+If you choose conditional call forwarding, a call is routed to selected software or equipment, and if it is unavailable or unresponsive for 20 seconds, the call is rerouted again.

-If you choose unconditional call forwarding, a call will be immediately routed to the chosen number regardless of the software/equipment availability.
+If you choose unconditional call forwarding, a call is immediately routed to the selected number regardless of the software/equipment availability.

-In the box “Phone” please indicate a call forwarding number in accordance with set prefixes (if they are set up in the section “My PBX” – “Outgoing calls”), without the + character and check the box “Phone” to save your settings.
+In the “Phone” field, indicate a call forwarding number using the set prefixes (if these are set up in the “My PBX” – “Outgoing calls” section), without the + character.
+Select “Phone” to save your settings.

-If the prefixes are not set up, you should enter the number in the international format: country code + city/operator code +number, for example, 19178456006.
+If the prefixes are not set up, enter the number in the international format: country code + city/operator code +number, for example, 19178456006.

-Call forwarding alert – in order to understand that you are receiving a forwarded call and not a direct one, you can set up an alert.
-You will hear it while answering a call before you will be connected to the call recipient.
+Call forwarding alert – to see that you are receiving a forwarded call and not a direct one, you can set up an alert.
+You will hear it while answering a call before you are connected to the call recipient.

-Standard alert – one signal tone like a signal in the beginning of the voicemail recording.
+Standard alert – one signal tone in the beginning of the voicemail recording.

-Under the “CallerID setup” option you may choose what number is displayed when a call is forwarded.
-By switching it on, the CallerID will be the internal extension called, if it's off, the caller number will be displayed.
+The “CallerID setup” option enables you to select the number displayed when a call is forwarded.
+If you select this option, the CallerID is the internal extension called; if it's off, the caller number is displayed.

 Rates for forwarded calls are the same as the rates for outgoing calls.

-You can record both outgoing and incoming calls in Zadarma Phone System:
+You can record both Zadarma Phone System outgoing and incoming calls:

-The recordings will be sent to your email address or kept in the cloud storage (on our server).
+The recordings are sent to your email address or kept in the cloud storage (on our server).

 Call recordings for up to 3 extensions are free.
 The call recording rate for additional extensions is $1 a month.

-The available space on the cloud storage is 200Mb (enough for over 10 hours of calls).
-You can find the recordings under “My PBX” – “PBX Statistics” or download them using the API.
-If call recording is turned off, the recordings will be deleted from the Cloud in 180 days.
+200Mb cloud storage space is available (enough for over 10 hours of calls).
+You can find the recordings under “My PBX” – “PBX Statistics”, or download them using the API.
+If call recording is turned off, the recordings are deleted from the Cloud in 180 days.